Mitin Masi

 Mitin Masi is a fictional Bengali female detective character created by Suchitra Bhattacharya.
+She is one of the most famous female detective character and most read in Bengali novels.

 Character

-Suchitra Bhattacharya created detective fictions about Mitin mainly for teenagers, although wrote some stories of Mitin for adults.
+Suchitra Bhattacharya created detective fictions about Mitin mainly for teenagers, but also wrote some Mitin stories for adults.
 The real name of Mitin Masi is Pragyaparamita Mukherjee.
-She is in her mid 30s, lives in Dhakuria, Kolkata with her husband, Partha and son, Bumbum, and likes to cook.
-Mitin works as a private detective, who likes to use her mind rather than her revolver.
+She is in her mid 30s and likes to cook.
+She lives in Dhakuria, Kolkata with her husband named Partha and son, Bumbum.
+She also works as a private detective, who is described to use her mind rather than her revolver.
 She has a detective agency called the Third Eye.
 Oindrilla, popularly known as Tupur, is her niece.
 Tupur is a school student who assists her in many of her cases.
-Suchitra Bhattacharya writes many of the stories with a background of travelling to different places in India, and along with her mysteries, she also inculcates some knowledge of the culture of a particular place in her stories.
-Mitin's sister Saheli and her husband Aboni, Tupur's parents, are present in many of her adventures.
+Suchitra Bhattacharya writes many of the stories with a background of travelling to different places in India.
+Along with her mysteries, she also inculcates some knowledge of the culture of the specific setting in her stories.
+Other characters in her story includes, Mitin's sister Saheli, her husband Aboni, and Tupur’s parents.